EFSP Phase 37 and CARES ACT Funds available

 To be eligible to apply for this funding opportunity, an organization must:

-- Be a 501(c)(3) non-profit or agency of government in good standing with the IRS
+- Be a 501(c)(3) non-profit or agency in good standing with the IRS

 - Be eligible to receive Federal funds